 - 2.5.18.
-All developments including extensions and alterations should be designed so as to make a positive contribution towards their surroundings.72 Developments should preserve or enhance the special character of the historic environment, and complement the district's heritage assets.73 - 2.5.19.
-Innovative designs are welcomed providing they do not have an adverse effect on neighbouring properties or natural surroundings through poor design and inappropriate scale.74 Design should be sympathetic with the local vernacular in ridge heights, plot sizes and, usually, materials.75 The Parish Council is aware that the rôle of design will be strengthened at national76 and local level and awaits further guidance for new development. - 2.5.20.
-A community can and should be involved in the design processes77, but unfortunately many applications for development are not seen by the Parish Council until they are at an advanced stage thus losing an opportunity to influence design details.78 This is addressed in this Plan's Local Design Guide A para 8. - 2.5.21.
+All developments including extensions and alterations should be designed so as to make a positive contribution towards their surroundings.77 Developments should preserve or enhance the special character of the historic environment, and complement the district's heritage assets.78 Planning application drawings should clearly show the relationship between a proposed development and neighbouring buildings (or the wider street scene where appropriate) and the surrounding landscape This approach is consistent with the design-led approach as captured in national planning policy.
+The Plan sets out the Parish Council's approach towards a clear design vision and expectations for development sites.
+This will ensure that applicants have as much certainty as possible about what is likely to be acceptable. - 2.5.19.
+Innovative designs are welcomed providing they do not have an adverse effect on neighbouring properties or natural surroundings through poor design and inappropriate scale.79 Design should be sympathetic with the local vernacular in ridge heights, plot sizes and, usually, materials.80 The Parish Council is aware that the rôle of design will be strengthened at national81 and local level and awaits further guidance for new development. - 2.5.20.
+A community can and should be involved in the design processes82, but unfortunately many applications for development are not seen by the Parish Council until they are at an advanced stage thus losing an opportunity to inform design details in the Design and Access Statement.83 This is addressed in this Plan's Local Design Guide A para 8. - 2.5.21.
 Developments should have regard to advances in resources conservation and the provision of new technology such as electric powered vehicles.
 Provision from the National Grid will have to match the increasing requirements for electric vehicles. - 2.5.22.
 Modern technology is however not always welcome if there is adverse visual impact, especially in the historic setting of a Conservation Area. - 2.5.23.
 One example of the sensitivities in this respect was demonstrated by the widespread objection from residents and Historic England to the construction of a phone mast on the village hall playing field.
-This plan that was later withdrawn in favour of another location further away from the village. - 2.5.24.
+This plan was later withdrawn in favour of another location further away from the village. - 2.5.24.
 Overhead structures are often intrusive to village street views with the low-level rooflines of old buildings.
 Exceptions to this are in King Street and the west part of Marsh Lane, where wires were put underground.
-New overhead structures, wires and cabling should be informed by the Conservation Area setting, including the careful consideration of the height, scale, siting, colours and materials to be used.79
+New overhead structures, wires and cabling should be informed by the Conservation Area setting, including the careful consideration of the height, scale, siting, colours and materials to be used.84 Whilst such matters are controlled by other legislation, the Parish Council would encourage sensitive approaches to the installation of